huggingface/olm-datasets/pipeline_scripts/wikipedia/README.md

 ds.push_to_hub("wikipedia_en_20220920")
 ````

 The code pulls the Wikipedia snapshot for the given date and language and does all the processing required to turn it into a clean pretraining dataset.
 You can get the dates for the latest wikipedia snapshots here: [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/).

-It should take a bit under an hour on a GCP `n1-standard-96`.